Posted on January 21st 2019

 At the beginning of the game, instead of Professor Oak asking you if you're a boy or a girl, he now asks you "What do you look like?".
 You can then choose one of several possible hair colors and skin tones for either Chase or Elaine.
 We appreciate this change because it's more inclusive for players outside the gender binary.
 Let's Go borrows this consideration from Pokémon Go, in which the character selection begins with Professor Willow asking you to "choose your style".
 We'll talk about the player characters of Pokémon spin-offs in more detail another time, but for now we wanted to highlight that this is the first time something like this happens in a main series game.
 We hope this change is here to stay.

-Let's hope that the Let's Go games signal a much better direction for the design of female playable characters in Pokémon, because before that, we were kinda out of hope.
-We went from, you don't get to be a girl.
+As girls who have enjoyed playing the Pokémon games, we want to share how upsetting and painful it is to see this trend of female protagonists.
+Things went from, you don't get to be a girl.
 To, okay, you can be a girl.
 But maybe not with a backpack -- backpacks are for boys only.
 You can totally ride a bike in a skirt, right?
 How short can the skirt be?
-How much skin can we manage to show?
+How much leg can we manage to show?

-We also can't help but notice that the general trend for female characters over time is to become not just more doll-like, but also more child-like.
+We also can't help but notice that the general trend for female characters over time is to become not just more doll-like, but also more infantilized.
 They are rarely drawn in action or in a pose that suggests competence.
-They mostly stand there looking cute.
+They mostly stand there looking cute, or even confused.

 Meanwhile, the male player characters almost always look reasonable.
 They are posed like they know what they are doing, and aren't just flailing their arms to achieve ✨fashion poses✨.
 In fact, they are often so conservatively designed, they end up being flat-out boring.
 Why bother even designing another male playable character if he's just going to be another dude in a blue shirt with a cap, or another clone of Red?
 In some cases, we can tell that the artist even traced the earlier character's official art in the making of the new character - look at Red from FireRed/LeafGreen and compare his legs with those of Lucas and Hilbert!